glennhenry/cs-notes/docs/data-structures-and-algorithms/19-dynamic-programming/dynamic-programming.md

 In some case, bottom-up approach has no difference in terms of space complexity, because we still need some place to store the previously computed result.
 However, there is scenario where solving it bottom-up can improve the solution, which is in the case of Fibonacci's sequence.

-Here is the pseudocode for calculating Fibonacci's sequence in bottom-up approach :
+Here is the pseudocode for calculating Fibonacci's sequence in bottom-up approach:

 ```
 function fibonacci(n):